 - Or wrap well with food wrap and a second layer of kitchen foil and pop it into a freezer bag and freeze the entire cake or individual slices, for 2-3 months.

-- Your ground rice cake may dip slightly in the middle of the cake surface but it doesn't mean that it is under baked rather it just means that this is a deliciously moist cake with a tasty denser crumb compared with other sponge cakes - its more like a Madeira cake, Seed cake, or a Pound cake.
+- Your ground rice cake may dip slightly in the middle of the cake surface but it doesn't mean that it is under baked rather it just means that this is a deliciously moist cake with a tasty denser crumb compared with other sponge cakes.
+Its more like a Madeira cake, Seed cake, or a Pound cake.
 However, this ground rice cake texture is also soft and light.

 - Ground rice cake was traditionally prepared to be enjoyed over the Christmas festivities as well as part of a Hogmanay [New Years Eve] buffet or spread where it could be found along side slices of fruit loaf cake.